hdecarne/gentoo-extras-overlay/README.md

 ### List of ebuilds

+* net-mail/kopanocore: New ebuild for the Kopano (former Zarafa) groupware solution (http://kopano.io).
+This is the initial version an might still need some tuning.

+* dev-cpp/libvmime: New (live) ebuild for the latest vmime lib as needed by the Kopano Core ebuild above.

+* www-apps/kopano-webapp: New ebuild for the Kopano (former Zarafa) WebApp client (http://kopano.io).
+This is the initial version and might still need some tuning.

+* www-apps/kopano-webapp-files: New ebuild for the Kopano WebApp files plugin (http://kopano.io).

+* www-apps/kopano-webapp-mdm: New ebuild for the Kopano WebApp smime plugin (http://kopano.io).

+* www-apps/kopano-webapp-smime: New ebuild for the Kopano WebApp mdm plugin (http://kopano.io).

+* www-apps/z-push: New ebuild for the Z-Push ActiveSync solution (http://z-push.org).

+* net-dialup/openl2tp: New ebuild for the OpenL2TP L2TP server (http://www.openl2tp.org)

+* net-misc/freeswitch: New ebuild for the FreeSWITCH VOIP solution (https://freeswitch.org)

+* net-misc/freeswitch-{sounds,sounds-en,sounds-music}: New ebuild for the FreeSWITCH sound files.

+* net-fs/davfs2: Updated ebuild for the DAVFS2 WebDAV client.

+* app-admin/aws-cli: New ebuild for the AWS Command Line Interface (https://aws.amazon.com/cli/).

+* dev-db/mysqltuner: Updated ebuild for the mysqltuner tool (http://mysqltuner.com).

+The following ebuild are no longer actively maintained in this repository and may be dropped in the future.

 * net-mail/zcp/zcp: New ebuild for the Zarafa groupware solution (http://www.zarafa.com).
+Now superseded by the Kopano Core ebuild above.

 * dev-cpp/libvmime-zcp/libvmime-zcp: New ebuild for Zarafa patched version of libvmime.
 Required by the zcp ebuild above.

 * www-apps/zarafa-webapp: New ebuild for the Zarafa Webapp client.
+Now superseded by the Kopano Webapp ebuild above.

 * www-apps/zarafa-webapp-{extbox,pdfbox}: New ebuild for the Zarafa Webapp file preview plugins (now superseded by the filepreviewer plugin).